 THE ROBOTS ARE COMING!!

 One of the top concerns prompting the discussion for a UBI is the coming impact of automation on jobs.
 Economists are debating and trying to project the effect of the automation movement.
-A 2016 study by the World Bank estimated that as many as two-thirds of the jobs in developed nations could be susceptible to replacement by robots.
+A 2016 study by the World Bank estimated that as many as two-thirds of the jobs in developed nations could be replaced by robots.
 A similar study done by two members of Oxford University estimates that 47% of US jobs could be displaced by technology over the next 20 years.
 These technologies can and will cause disruptions in the job and labor markets without a doubt.
 One of the unsettled issues is whether there will be enough unemployment benefits for these displaced workers.
-PProponents argue UBI benefits would provide funds to sustain the displaced workers while they retrain and transition to new jobs.
+Proponents argue that UBI benefits would provide funds to sustain the displaced workers while they retrain and transition to new jobs.

 Another goal for the proponents of Universal Basic Income is that it may reduce or eliminate social welfare programs.
-We know changes in current other social welfare programs resulting in a reduction in benefits would meet resistance in the current political climate.
+We know changes in current social welfare programs resulting in a reduction in benefits would meet resistance in the current political climate.
 Proponents argue that UBI would be much easier to implement because it eliminates the need for eligibility requirements.
 For this reason, Libertarian proponents push the policy of a UBI in the hope that it will simplify government redistribution and cut back on fraud and waste.

-What is the Cost?
+What is the Cost of UBI?

 Cost estimates for a UBI payment of $10,000 per year to eligible citizens would cost $3 trillion.
 This leads many economists to conclude that this policy would not be feasible.
 For purposes of context, please consider that the total U.S. Federal Spending and Revenue for fiscal year 2016 in the chart below.